EAL-IT-Technology/RaspberryFun/hardware/motordriver/index.md

 * 1 L293D H-bridge IC
 * Various wires and connectors and heat-shrinking tube.

-It is a good idea to build and solder the [LED pad](../LEDpad) before building the motor driver board.

 ## The circuit
-The circuit consists primary of the L293d motor driver ic, connected with the terminal blocks and a few decoupling capacitors.
-The L293d motordriver chip pinout is outlined in the picture below.
+The circuit is build around the L293D H-bridge, which is used to control two motors in this circuit.
+The L293D is connected to screw erminal blocks and a few decoupling capacitors.
+The pinout is outlined below.

 ![L293d block](pics/L293d_block.png "Block diagram of the L293d chip")

-Always start counting the pin numbers on a DIL chip from the top left side on the chip, next to the notch.
+Always start counting the pin numbers on a Dual-In-Line chip (DIL) from the top left side on the chip, next to the notch.
+Count downwards on first side, and upwards on the opposite side.
+Last pin is opposite pin 1, which is also next to the notch.

 - Pin 1: Pin used for enabling/disabling the motor connected to the left side of the chip.
 The pin can also be used for speed controlling the motor by using PWM.
 - Pin 2: Logic signal, from the RPi, for controlling the left motor.